 While the search for a nearshore software development company may initially seem like a difficult endeavor, the online platforms available can help you assemble a solid shortlist of reliable companies.
 Resources like customer reviews are extremely valuable, and checking out an agency's portfolio can give you a sense of how much experience they have in your industry and what technologies they work with.
 For more tips on what to look for and how to narrow down your choices, you can check out our checklist on how to choose the right software company for you.

-7 Reasons Building an MVP is the Best Strategy for Your App Idea
+Why Building an MVP for Your App Idea

 Building a MVP provides an alternative path to product development that allows you to avoid common risks.
 It is not a prototype, but a totally usable product trimmed down to the bare essentials.